emilianoreynares/emilianoreynares/README.md

 This is Emiliano Reynares, Ontology and Knowledge Graph AI Expert at [IQVIA](https://www.iqvia.com/).

-I’m passionate about Artificial Intelligence and Healthcare & Life Sciences related topics.
+I’m passionate about all-things data at the healthcare and life sciences industry.

 I have 10+ years of experience helping public and private organizations achieve their goals through innovation by blending deep knowledge with pragmatism.